celoazevedo/celoazevedo/README.md

 ### Hi there 👋, My name is Marcelo

-I am a software developer based in San Diego, CA.
+I am a Software Engineer based in San Diego, CA.

 ## My Skill Set